ajay-joseph-cyber/ajay-joseph-cyber/README.md

 <h1 align="center">Hi 👋, I'm AJAY JOSEPH</h1>
 <h3 align="center">A LiTtLe PrOgReSs EaCh DaY, aDdS uP tO bIg ReSuLtS...</h3>
-AT THE END OF THE DAY, MY GOAL TO BE THE BEST HACKER.
+AT THE END OF THE DAY, MY GOAL TO BE THE BEST HACKEr